jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-06.md

 ---
-title: "Scientific instruction"
+title: "Scientific Instruction and the kinds of intellect"
-description: "Through sound intuition, we observe in ourselves the existence of three worlds"
+description: "There are various kinds of intellect such as discerning, experimental, and speculative"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 6"